JoergZ2/ovos-skill-my-mpd-player/README.md

 ## Installation
-In virtualenv: ```pip install git+https://github.com/JoergZ2/ovos-skill-my-mpd-player``` In Docker container ovos_core from host ```docker exec ovos_core pip install git+https://github.com/JoergZ2/ovos-skill-my-mpd-player``` or with a Docker management environment using the internal console with the command line from virtualenv.
+In virtualenv: ```pip install git+https://github.com/JoergZ2/ovos-skill-my-mpd-player```

+In Docker container ovos_core from host ```docker exec ovos_core pip install git+https://github.com/JoergZ2/ovos-skill-my-mpd-player```

+or with a Docker management environment using the internal console with the command line from virtualenv.

 ## Configuration
 At least there are two sections or main keys to configure the skill: "radios" and "stations".
 The first key is a stamdard OVOS key.
 "radios" contains as much sub-keys as there are MPD instances to control.
 Each radi jey has the (spoken) name as main key and IP address and an optional key for a non standard port.
 If port is left empty standard port 6600 is used.
 "stations" is a key which is filled witcgh an dictionary of (spoken) station names and a position number from playlist.
 Note that the first position is 0 and not 1.
 You can use different names for the same postion if the station is known under different names.
-For transparency I left my private radio stations playlist in zhis README.md.
+For transparency I left my private radio stations playlist in this README.md.
 Station names which have more than one word should be written with underline.
 ```
 {
     "__mycroft_skill_firstrun": false,